StuyCSDojo/attendance-tracker/README.md

 $ python app.py
 ```

+For more run options, run `python app.py -h`

 ### Contacting the Server via CURL

 You can contact the server via a web browser, `wget` request, or `curl` request as shown below: